Fennel seeds

 Fennel seed is a spice and has a mild spicy-sweet aroma, in addition, a warm, sweet fragrance.
 By roasting the seeds, they can increase your sweet aroma.

 Worldwide people appreciate it and use Fennel as a spice.
-In Iraq, the people love its aroma in combination with flour.
+In Iraq, the people love ist aroma in combination with flour.
 For this reason, they bake bread with this spice.
 Besides, it harmonizes well with nigella (black cumin).
 In Italy, they prepare the famous roasted porchetta, with it, in combination, with rosemary.
 In India, they use it in their traditional spice blends such as currypowders and garam masala.
 These, in turn, refine sauces, vegetables, or lamb dishes.
 In China, the main ingredient is the five-spice mixture for meat and poultry dishes.

 In general, one can say that fenni seeds fit very well with fish, seafood, pork, duck, cucumber, and tomatoes.